sean-yeoh/simple_spark/README.md

 - Added Headers support to client

 ## Contributing

+Passing tests are encouraged going forwards, and generally code should follow most of the standard rules that Rubocop checks for.

 1. Fork it ( https://github.com/leadmachineapp/simple_spark/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)